CDP Stablecoin: Architecture and Implementation

 Stability Fee: Continuous Accrual

-Stability fee is an interest rate continuously accrued on debt.
-It serves as both a regulatory lever (raising fee → less minting → lower supply → price tends toward $1 under downward pressure) and a revenue source for the protocol.
+The stability fee is an interest rate that continuously accrues on the debt.
+It serves both as a regulatory lever (higher fee → less minting → lower supply → price moves toward $1 under downward pressure) and as a revenue source for the protocol.

 function _accrueFee(address user, address collateralToken) internal {